KajizukaTaichi/soviet/README.md

 ## Precaution
-This service is using "Wikimedia Commons" as resource of alarm music and background image.
+This service is using "Wikimedia Commons" as resource of alarm sound and background image.
 If someone requests delete this service because reason such as the license or law etc, this service's able to quit without announcement.